 Unfortunately I don't have pictures of the oven, before or after it's excitement, but I do have a picture of the oven tray with what's left of the PCBs. (attached)

 The predictable end to the story, is both the manufacturer, and the eBay seller are long gone.
-Hopefully, this will make someone think twice before trying a banned Chinese reflow oven.
+Hopefully, this will make someone think twice before trying a cheap Chinese reflow oven.
 Personally we'll be going back to the toaster oven, but maybe we'll add a PID to it now.